dvdmtw98/blog/Post Vault/articles/2021-03-07-overthewire-bandit-level-14-level-15.md

 Wrong!
 Please enter the correct current password
 ```

-When we enter an random value we see that we get an message saying the pasword is incorrect
+When we enter a random value we see that we get a message saying the password is incorrect

-We know that the current level password is stored in `/etc/band_pass/bandit14` we can try to provide that as an value to the service and see if we get the password for the next level
+We know that the current level password is stored in `/etc/band_pass/bandit14` we can try to provide that as a value to the service and see if we get the password for the next level

 ```
 bandit14@bandit:~$ cat /etc/bandit_pass/bandit14